 MMA Fighting briefly spoke to Mitrione shortly thereafter about the fight and whether he feels it's personal after Kongo knocked out his good friend Pat Barry at UFC Live on Versus 4 last month.
 Consider this an authentic "Mitrione Minute" (give or take a minute or two).

 Matt Mitrione: I do.
 I feel that it's a really sexy matchup.
 It's two guys that are at a good point in their careers.
 I'm developing at a good pace, and I think that Cheick is really making a push for his title run.
 So I think it's going to be a fun fight.
 I know Cheick is game, obviously he is.
 He's resilient, and I feel that I am as well.
 And I think it's the name that will be a lot of fun.
 Hopefully fans will want to see it -- seems to have gotten a good response so far.
-Is this a personal fight for you because Kongo just knocked out your good friend, Pat Barry?

 No. I feel like we're all grown adults.
 We all fight for a living, that's what our paycheck, so there's no mixed up feelings in that.
 I don't feel like I need to go out on a vendetta for Pat.
 I didn't feel that way with [Sean] McCorkle [because he lost to Christian Morecraft], I didn't feel that way when I fought Tim Hague [who beat Barry].
 It sucks that Barry lost.
 Hopefully someday he can fight Cheick Kongo again and square up on it, but you never know.
 As far as for me, it's a fight for me and Cheick and our paychecks and our records and our legacies.

 I think ground and pound is a much better option than standing with me, but when you take me down, that means you're going to really find out what my ground game is like.
 It's a pretty well-kept secret right now; nobody talks about it too much except for me.
 I think that Cheick lives by the sword and dies by the sword, so I think he would want to stand up and bang with me, but hopefully I test his chin a little bit and his chin does not hold up.
-What have you thought of the way Kongo has looked in the Octagon during his last few fights?

 I think his last couple performances have been a bit lackluster, but you know, he had a back problem.
 He had some pretty serious issues going on, and he finally had surgery and got it fixed and said he felt a lot better.
 You could really tell in that Pat Barry fight, even though it didn't take very long, Cheick was bouncing on his feet, real light on his toes, had some good movement, felt real comfortable at rolling his hips in some punches and some kicks.
 I mean, it looked good.
 So I know that Cheick is healthy, I know Cheick is game, and I know that he'll come out ready to earn his money.